Do you need your leaders and teams to be more effective?

 Short Local Workshop You Can Attend

 I sometimes teach workshops at Portland Community College, or through other local institutions, that are open to the public.
-I have one public workshop currently scheduled:
+I have two public workshop currently scheduled:

 If you want to be notified of upcoming public workshops, please subscribe to my eNewsletter.

 I also teach workshops at conferences and as part of other people’s training series.
 Events I’ve presented at recently include:

 - HomeForward – integrating coaching tools into work with residents and each other to build mutual respect and trust, and increase the capacity for change, an agency wide, multi-workshop training series 2013-14

 - The Oregon Master Gardener Association – a total of seven workshops as part of their Leadership Forum series in 2013 and 2014, keynote conference address 2012

 - The Center for Nonprofit Stewardship Annual Nonprofit Organization Board Trainings and regional workshops